 Wisconsin’s voting machines are, in all but a few counties, programmed at the county level.
 For the federal, state, and county races, the same vote-counting code is copied onto all the voting machines in a county.
 So there’s a good chance you could deter hackers by randomly selecting one machine in each county.

 The best audit would, of course, include enough ballots to produce a statistically valid answer to “Are these the right winners?”
-But Wisconsin officials’ foot-dragging on election auditing has brought us down to the wire in 2018.
-Valid, respectable audits will probably need to wait until 2020.
+But we're down to the wire in 2018, and valid, respectable audits will probably need to wait until 2020.
 Until then, we need quick, better-than-nothing audits.

 About cost: Funding for around 100 voting machine audits has already been budgeted--or should have been.
 Unless they increase the sample size, the WEC can order protective audits for the same price they are planning to pay for useless ones.